-Frustration As US And UK Ban Electronic Devices On Flights From Middle East
+Frustration As U.S. And UK Ban Electronic Devices On Flights From Middle East

 — Al Jazeera English (@AJEnglish) March 21, 2017

 Now that the United States has banned electronic devices on Middle Eastern flights, the UK has also decided to place their own ban on them as well.
-The countries which will be affected are Turkey, Egypt, Lebanon, Jordan, Saudi Arabia and Tunisia.
+The countries which will be affected are Turkey, Egypt, Lebanon, Jordan, Saudi Arabia, and Tunisia.
 This means that if you are flying in or out of one of these countries on a UK flight, you will not be allowed to carry anything electronic inside the cabin of the plane besides your phone.

 As well as eight foreign carriers, The Guardian says that six British airlines will be affected by the new electronic devices ban.
-These include British Airways, Thomas Cook, Thomson, EasyJet, Monarch and Jet2.
+These include British Airways, Thomas Cook, Thomson, EasyJet, Monarch, and Jet2.

-Many are questioning the UK’s decision to enact a ban on electronic devices to and from the Middle East, and question whether this is in some way connected with Donald Trump’s recent travel ban.
-Transport Secretary Chris Grayling has stressed that this is not the case, but did admit that the UK had been speaking with government officials in the US to learn more about their recent electronic device ban.
+Many are questioning the UK’s decision to enact a ban on electronic devices to and from the Middle East and question whether this is in some way connected with Donald Trump’s recent travel ban.
+Transport Secretary Chris Grayling has stressed that this is not the case but did admit that the UK had been speaking with government officials in the U.S. to learn more about their recent electronic device ban.

 “We remain open for business.
 People should continue to fly and comply with security procedures.
 We understand the frustration that these measures may cause and we are working with the aviation industry to minimise any impact.
 Our top priority will always be to maintain the safety of British nationals.”